 Annual reports have long been a staple of financial compliance for companies.
 In an effort to improve transparency with stakeholders, most publicly-listed organizations share everything from balance sheets to profit and loss statements.

 But over the last 15 years, we’ve seen a significant uptick in reporting beyond just financials.
 More and more companies want to share updates with their stakeholders in areas such as occupational health and safety, environmental conservation, community involvement, and employee development.
+These sustainability reports – also commonly referred to as environmental, social and governance (ESG) reports – can help stakeholders better understand a company's plan for creating value long-term.

+One of the best ways to do this?
+ESG or sustainability reporting.
 But is sustainability reporting for everyone?

 - Why has sustainability reporting increased?